-Log of Hours" form from the Field Education page on the School of Social Work Google Site.
-At the end of the semester, the completed log needs to be given to the Field Instructor for approval and then uploaded to the practicum course Blackboard page, for review by the Faculty Liaison.
-Time spent in activities that count toward the total required hours are those that generally would count as employment activities.
+Students must record their hours and learning activities at practicum on the "Practicum Log of Hours" form made available on the Practicum or Seminar Canvas pages.
+The Log of Hours must specify time spent in activities and also distinguish supervised and unsupervised time, type of supervision, restricted and unrestricted time and other details set forth by the BACB as well as SLU's standards.
+These include, but are not limited to, considering what time does and does not count.
 Examples of activities for which students would not be able to count their hours include meals taken out of agency, traveling to and from the practicum site, and after-hour social events associated with the practicum.
 Practicum hours may be counted for time conducting research or working on projects that is performed off-site, but must be limited to 30 hours or less of the 300 hours required for one practicum.
 In addition, any off-site work must have products or an outcome related to a learning objective (See "Off-Site Practicum Activities" section below) and be approved by the Field Instructor.
 If the student has not confirmed his/her practicum site with the Faculty Liaison, hours may not be counted.